 This is what happens when you name a jersey, you instantly develop a fondness for it.
 You view it as a comfortable friend that keeps you nice and snug and makes you feel good, although that has something to do with the fact that you also know you look good.

-The Claudette jersey is not burdened with all over breton stripes, but it is white with a band of navy stripes around the chest and arms and references Breton rather than full-on rips it off.
+The Cafe du Cycliste Claudette jersey is not burdened with all over breton stripes, but it is white with a band of navy stripes around the chest and arms and references Breton rather than full-on rips it off.

 This is a good thing.
 If there’s one stereotype more typical of France than a Breton top, it’s a Breton top worn by a man with a big moustache riding a bicycle.
 With a beret.
 And a string of garlic bulbs around his neck.
 Smoking a Gauloises.

-CdC’s Claudette has got French style and flamboyance in equal measure without digging up any cliches.
+The Cafe du Cycliste Claudette has got French style and flamboyance in equal measure without digging up any clichés.
 The white colourway might be the single most impractical shade for a cycling jersey ever conceived, especially one manufactured from a fantastically soft merino-silk blend, but that is what makes it so desirable.
 Neat little details such as a red zipper and ribbon zip pull on the rear pocket add the finishing touches.

 Fit is nice and slim and tucks in at all the right places.
 I’m usually an 8 and took an extra small in this, just to give you an idea.

-CdC could be a bit more generous with their pockets.
+Cafe du Cycliste could be a bit more generous with their pockets on the Cafe du Cycliste Claudette.
 None of the rear pockets will even accommodate an essentials case without a good shove and if you’re of the persuasion to undertake a lengthy ride you’ll find them lacking.
 The tail could also do with being a tad longer.
 This jersey, while it fitted in all other areas, rode up, especially when pockets were fully loaded, and exposed the small of the back.

-But then again, 100-mile odysseys aren’t strictly what CdC are about.
-This is a stylish jersey designed with Riviera cafes in mind, and to that end it fits the brief perfectly.
+But then again, 100-mile odysseys aren’t strictly what Cafe du Cycliste are about.
+The Cafe du Cycliste Claudette is a stylish jersey designed with Riviera cafes in mind, and to that end it fits the brief perfectly.
 It’s worth noting that there is also a merino neck warmer available which complements the jersey perfectly.

 We were also sent a pair of the Therese tights, in the de riguer black.
 These are fleece lined for cooler riding conditions and incorporate a four-way stretch, which should allow for most body shapes.
 They sent me a small in these, and the fit was spot-on for a 32” inside leg and standard hip width.